 Communicate your product’s value clearly, no matter the price points.
 Help customers understand what they are paying for and why it is worth the investment.
 Transparency is key, so be upfront about your pricing structure and explain the reason for any price change.
 Keep things fair and avoid hidden costs or surprise charges that might upset customers.
 Efficient communication will help manage customer expectations and strengthen long-term relationships.

 Always keep an eye on customer feedback and stay updated with the latest market trends.
 This way, you’ll stay responsive to customers’ evolving needs and adjust your pricing strategies accordingly.
 Pricing strategies should complement your overall customer-centric approach.
 Make it a habit to regularly gather feedback through NPS surveys or product reviews, and analyze customer data to address any concerns and make informed decisions.
 By actively listening to the voice of the customer, you can identify opportunities to refine pricing models and provide additional value.

 Is your pricing helping or hurting retention?

 It’s clear that pricing has a significant effect on customer satisfaction.
 Get it right – make it fair and reasonable – and your pricing will contribute to customer satisfaction instead of hurting it.
-Get it wrong and you could end up upsetting or outright losing, many of your customers.
+Get it wrong, and you could end up upsetting or outright losing many of your customers.

 From pricing to service, features and overall experience, Retently lets you survey customers to find out what they think about your product.
-Implement Net Promoter Score for your business and start collecting actionable feedback.
+Implement Net Promoter Score in your business and start collecting actionable feedback.